CURTO LEADERSHIP TEAM

 Dr. Troy Washington serves as the Director of Restorative Justice and Educational Equity for the Black and Latino/a Ecosystem and Support Transition (BLEST) Hub at the Center for Urban Research, Teaching & Outreach.
 He is also a Visiting Assistant Professor at Marquette University.
 Troy was born in Milwaukee, Wisconsin and received his PhD from the University of Wisconsin-Milwaukee where his research focused on urban education with a concentration in community-based nonprofit leadership.
 He began training in restorative justice in 1995 as a practitioner at a youth facility.
 While learning the tenets of restorative justice and the practices of peacekeeping circles, Troy developed a passion for restorative practices.
 In the pursuit of this passion, he has traveled extensively to countries where restorative practices thrive, participating in circles in Tokyo, Dominican Republic, and Brazil, developing skills and learning application policies of restorative justice.
 As a dedicated practitioner Troy acts as a liaison between the integrating tenets of restorative justice, and building prospective through an alternative approach to punitive discipline.
 He also conducts restorative justice workshops throughout the United States and abroad.

-Dr. Melissa Gibson is a Curriculum Consultant for the MKE Roots Project at the Center for Urban Research, Teaching & Outreach.
+Dr. Melissa Gibson is the faculty Director for the MKE Roots Project at the Center for Urban Research, Teaching & Outreach.
 Currently, she is piloting a social studies course she designed called "Explore MKE" at St. Joan Antida High School.
-Melissa is an Assistant Professor and Teacher Educator in the Department of Educational Policy & Leadership (EDPL) in the College of Education at Marquette University.
+Melissa is an Associate Professor and Teacher Educator in the Department of Educational Policy & Leadership (EDPL) in the College of Education at Marquette University.
 She studies how diverse schools work to enact educational justice, particularly in relation to liberatory and anti-racist pedagogies and through social studies and citizenship education.
 Prior to joining the Marquette University faculty, Melissa was a middle and high school social studies and English teacher in the US and Mexico.

 GRADUATE STUDENT INTERNS